top of page

 Understanding the Gut-Brain Connection

-The gut-brain connection works through a network of neural, hormonal, immune, and microbial pathways, linking digestion and mental health.
-This is why your mood can be affected by what you eat, how well you digest, and even the health of your gut microbes.
+This is why your mood, stress levels, and emotional wellbeing can be influenced by what you eat, how well you digest food, and the overall health of your gut microbiome.

 Key Pathways: